Embed This Data

 From May 2013 to October 2014, Bulgaria held a European Parliament election and two national parliamentary elections.
-A year after Bulgaria’s 2013 parliamentary election and amid protests against low living standards, high energy costs, and corruption, President Rosen Plevneliev dissolved Parliament because of banking instability.
+A year after the 2013 parliamentary election and amid protests against low living standards, high energy costs, and corruption, President Rosen Plevneliev dissolved the parliament because of banking instability.
 Boyko Borissov of the center-right GERB party formed a minority coalition government with the center-right Reformist bloc and became prime minister for the second time.
-The eurozone crisis and internal instability have hurt the economy.
-Bulgaria remains one of the EU’s poorest countries, and adoption of the euro is unlikely.
-Political instability hampers economic reform and efforts to reduce public corruption.
+Recovery from the eurozone crisis has been slow but steady.
 Tourism, information technology and telecommunications, agriculture, pharmaceuticals, and textiles are leading industries.
-Despite some EU protests, Bulgaria continues to work on its section of the Azerbaijan/Turkey-backed Trans-Anatolian Natural Gas pipeline.
+Migrant flows are an issue, and Bulgaria has taken steps to secure its border with Turkey.

 The individual income and corporate tax rates are a flat 10 percent.
 Other taxes include a value-added tax and an estate tax.
-The overall tax burden equals about 26.3 percent of total domestic income.
-Government spending amounts to 36.3 percent of total domestic output, and deficits have widened to slightly over 2 percent of GDP.
-Public debt equals about 27 percent of GDP.
+The overall tax burden equals 26.5 percent of total domestic income.
+Government spending has amounted to 37.2 percent of total output (GDP) over the past three years, and budget deficits have averaged 2.8 percent of GDP.
+Public debt is equivalent to 26.9 percent of GDP.

 Launching a business has become less time-consuming, and licensing requirements have been eased, though the pace of change has lagged behind that of some other countries.
 Relatively flexible labor regulations enhance employment growth, but there is room for further reform.
 Government subsidies to the largely state-owned energy sector are being reduced gradually, and other state-owned enterprises (such as airports) are being privatized.